valentinitnelav/geobuffer/README.md

 The `geobuffer` package avoids this problem, producing directly geodesic buffers with a given metric radius by wrapping around the `geosphere::destPoint()`.

-The idea was first expressed on gis.stackexchange - [Euclidean and Geodesic Buffering in R](https://gis.stackexchange.com/questions/250389/euclidean-and-geodesic-buffering-in-r).
+The idea for the code was first expressed on gis.stackexchange - [Euclidean and Geodesic Buffering in R](https://gis.stackexchange.com/questions/250389/euclidean-and-geodesic-buffering-in-r).
 A related question was addressed on Stack Overflow [here](https://stackoverflow.com/questions/25411251/buffer-geospatial-points-in-r-with-gbuffer).
 Relevant is also the ESRI article [Understanding Geodesic Buffering](https://www.esri.com/news/arcuser/0111/geodesic.html).

 # Installation